shidarin/shidarin.github.io/source/_posts/2013-12-22-controlling-nuke-lut-behavior.markdown

 The key is line 10, we need to toggle the `rgb_only` bool checkbox on the `ViewerLUT` node so that it doesn't affect the alpha channels anymore.

-Despite recommending the usage of the `ViewerProcess_1DLUT`, the Foundry does point out parameter of the `ViewerLUT` on the very next page.
+Despite recommending the usage of the `ViewerProcess_1DLUT`, the Foundry does point out that parameter of the `ViewerLUT` on the very next page.

 Now our 1D LUT is no longer affecting alpha channels, but unfortunately several layers representing data channels.
 Motion vectors, zdepth, etc, are still being hit with our LUT, as those channels are being shuffled into `rgb` for display purposes.